 Leads worth following up with need to be efficiently distributed to salespeople.
 Marketing should understand the disposition of leads so they can capture even better leads in the future.

-We helped one of our manufacturing clients evaluate CRM vendors and marketing automation vendors simultaneously, as inbound market efforts were to be an essential value component of the CRM implementation.
+We helped one of our manufacturing clients evaluate both CRM and marketing automation vendors simultaneously, as inbound marketing efforts were to be an essential value component of the CRM implementation.

 Easier Collaboration Among Salespeople